20+ Statistics About the Average Salary in the US

 (US Census Bureau)

 The median household income in the US fluctuates, but it has generally been on an upward trend.
-However, due to inflation and rising living costs, the median income fell by 2.3% from 2011 to 2022, and has been on a continous decline since peaking in 2019 at $78,250.
-The overall decrease from that peak has since been 4.7%.
+However, due to inflation and rising living costs, the median income fell by 2.3% from 2011 to 2022, but has since increased and is now at a much higher level than five years before.

 Income inequality in the US is the second-highest among the G7 countries in 2023.